 Student's Name Date of Birth Grade

-The school nurse e (or design ee) has my permis sion to take a photograph of my st udent for iden ntity purposes.
+The school nurse (or design ee) has my permis sion to take a photograph of my student for identi ty purposes.

-Signature of Par ent/Guardia nn Date
+Signature of Parent t/Guardia an Date

-Name of Medic ation Dosage
+Name of Medicati on Dosage

-Time to be take en Ordering Physician
+Time to be taken Ordering Physician

-Reason for Med lication
+Reason for Medic ation -

-In case of an Eı nergency, call
+In case of an Eme rgency, call

-were experience medication to r For an oral con ed.
-There ny child. trolled sub fore, I give permostance, in the un cation has previously been give ission for the school nurse (or dayailability of a school nurse, the to administer the medication designee) to a administer the above
+were experienced medication to my For an oral contro .
+There child. olled sub fore, I give perm ostance, in the un cation has previously been giv ission for the school nurse (or availability of a school nurse, t designee) to add the parent may minister the above

+designee to administer the medication on

 time(s) to my child at school for at the indicated

-I acknowledge liability for dar form. that the D mages resu istrict, its Board of the ad of Directors, and its employees ministration of medications in a shall be imn accordance v nune from civil vith this consent
+of Directors, and its employee ministration of medications in

-Parent or Guardian Date
+I Parent or Guardian Dat te

-labeled with the frequency, and information according to the control of the contr e student's instruction companyir name, the order ns for the admining the medication inistration, must be in the origing provider's name, the name of stration of the medication (inclusive shall state the purpose for the last (such as special storage requires). of the medication of the medication, in ation, the dosage, Additional its possible side
+labeled with the s frequency, and in information accord struction struction mpanyir name, the order ns for the admining the medication inistration, must be in the origing provider's name, the name stration of the medication (ind shall state the purpose for the s (such as special storage required) e of the medicati cluding times).
+A e medication, its on, the dosage, Additional possible side

-Pill Signature/Signature

-Count (two persons)
+Date Pill Count Brought by Signature/Signatu (two persons) ire Comments

-1